Here, you will learn more about cassia and Ceylon cinnamon, the difference between the two and health benefits that they offer.

 Cassia is a spice obtained from the inner bark of Cinnamomum cassia, which is an evergreen tree that grows in East Asia.

 It comes with the typical cinnamon flavor and smell that we are familiar with.
 Yet, it is not as sweet or as dark in color as the Ceylon cinnamon, which is more expensive than cassia.

 Moreover, the Ceylon cinnamon comes from Cinnamomum verum, a Sri Lankan variety of evergreen tree.

 In terms of health benefits, both of these spices are known to help regulate blood sugar, promote cardiovascular health, improve the blood lipid profiles, and serve as anti-inflammatory and anti-bacterial agents.

 If you are on a low-sugar diet, you can use cinnamon as an alternative to sugar as it can sweeten your food naturally while giving it a delectable taste.

-A number of studies were made on the health benefits of Ceylon cinnamon.
+A number of studies were made on the health benefits of real cinnamon.
 According to a study conducted in 2009, an extract of this spice inhibited two specific features of Alzheimer's disease and dementia.

 This is a non-conclusive study, however, since the effect of the spice was not tested on humans, but merely in test tubes.

-Further studies were made by the BMC Complementary and Alternative Medicine, where Ceylon cinnamon's health benefits were assessed.
+Further studies were made by the BMC Complementary and Alternative Medicine, where cinnamon's health benefits were assessed.

 In this 2013 study, among the positive effects of this spice to the study participants' health included faster healing of wounds, less episodes of nerve inflammation and pain, improvement of gastric ulcers and increased protection to the liver.